Evolution and compression in LLMs: On the emergence of human-aligned categorization: Discussion

-This work combines a theory-driven approach, based on the IB principle, with cognitively-motivated experimental methods, based on color naming and iterated language learning, to study whether LLMs can acquire a human-like inductive bias toward optimally-compressed semantic representations without being trained for this objective.
-We found that LLMs can align well with human color naming systems and tend to restructure randomly-initialized artificial category systems toward greater IB-efficiency and human-alignment with human naming systems.
-This demonstrates that LLMs are capable of evolving perceptually grounded, human-like semantic systems, guided by the same IB-efficiency principle that underlies human languages.
-Our findings also suggest that model size and input representations may be key factors in determining the level of complexity and human-alignment of LLMs.
-Finally, our work lays out the foundations for further evaluations of this capacity across more semantic domains and models.
+In this work, we combined a theory-driven approach, based on the IB principle, with cognitively-motivated experimental methods, based on color naming and iterated language learning to study whether LLMs can acquire a human-like inductive bias toward optimally-compressed semantic representations, without being trained for this objective.
+To do this, we first conducted an in-depth analysis of English color naming across 39 LLMs, and found that a surprising number of state-of-the-art models fail to capture the English color naming system.
+However, some of the most recent, larger, instruction-tuned models achieve high English-alignment and comparable IB tradeoffs.
+We then demonstrated that LLMs that do align well with the English color naming system are not merely mimicking patterns in their training data, but rather exhibit a more fundamental capacity to learn human-aligned, efficient color category systems.
+To do this, we introduced Iterated in-Context Language Learning (IICLL) to simulate cultural transmission of category systems.
+Over generations of IICLL, LLMs tend to restructure randomly-initialized artificial category systems toward greater IB-efficiency and alignment to human naming systems.
+We also provide initial evidence that LLMs can develop structured categories over generations of IICLL in a domain distinct from color, suggesting that our results may apply in other semantic domains as well.
+Taken together, our findings suggest that LLMs are capable of evolving perceptually grounded, human-like semantic systems, guided by the same IB-efficiency principle that underlies human languages.
+Importantly, neither humans nor LLMs are explicitly trained for optimizing the IB objective, suggesting that IB-efficiency may emerge to support intelligent behavior.

+Our empirical results open up several important questions for future research.
+First, while our work demonstrates that cultural transmission alone (via IICLL) can be a sufficient pressure for some LLMs to develop efficient, human-like category systems, a more complete understanding of language evolution requires integrating functional pressure of language use, e.g., via communication.
+Therefore, an important future direction is to extend our IICLL framework to incorporate communication as a selective pressure, for example, by adopting models that explicitly integrate both transmission and communication~\cite[e.g.,][]{Kouwenhoven2024Searching}.
+Second, the precise origins of the bias we observe in LLMs toward efficiency are unclear (for example, how might this bias emerge from properties of the training data, instruction-tuning, or model size), and investigating this is another important direction for future work.
+Lastly, it is important to extend our analyses across more languages and semantic domains.